Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 There are significant vulnerabilities that can put your safety and privacy at risk, and these risks often outweigh the browser’s benefits for most people.

-If you’re a casual user, we recommend combining a safe private browser with a top-rated VPN service, instead.
+If you’re an everyday internet user, we recommend combining a private browser with a VPN, instead.

 In the table below, we summarize the strengths and weaknesses of the Tor browser when it comes to safety: